Our Work in the United States

 - Must be uninsured or underinsured where insurance does not cover cataract surgery.
 Patients who receive Medicare Part B are ineligible.
 The program does not pay or assist with copays.

-- Must have a formal cataract diagnosis where cataract surgery has been deemed medically necessary.
+- Must have a formal cataract diagnosis within the past 24 months, where cataract surgery has been deemed medically necessary.
+Bilateral vision correctable to 20/40 or below is not deemed as medically necessary, unless a significant glare or double vision is otherwise noted.

 - Must permanently reside in the United States.
 Applicants who are temporarily visiting do not qualify for the program.